-This low fat hummus dip has all the familiar Mediterranean flavours you would expect from the classic dip, except that it’s lower calorie and lower fat than the original.
-Reduced oil and reduced salt make it a much healthier recipe overall.
-Perfect for sharing.
+Low fat hummus dip has all the familiar Mediterranean flavours you would expect from the classic dip, except that it’s lower calorie and lower fat than the original.

 My low fat hummus dip is the second one of my favourite dips that I’m publishing.